-Ah, well, I did manage to answer some of my questions though.
+Once we finished our observations and collected the relevant poo, we analysed the samples.
+Well, my amazing assistants processed the samples so that I could count the number of parasite eggs on each microscope slide.

+After a couple of years of doing this I finally had answers for my questions:!

-Does the season affect the number of parasite eggs that an individual shed in their poop? (spoiler alert: It does… but the parasite matters as well)
+Does the season affect the number of parasite eggs that an individual shed in their poo? (spoiler alert: It does… but the parasite matters as well)

-Does the sex of the host affect the number of parasites eggs that an individual shed (in their poop)? (spoiler alert: Yes!
+Does the host-sex (sex of the infected individual) affect the number of parasites eggs that an individual shed (in their poo)? (spoiler alert: Yes!
 And so, does the season.
-The relationship between season and host-sex on parasite egg count is fascinating)
+The relationship between season and host-sex on parasite egg count is fascinating!)

 Does the parasite egg count affect activity level of the host? (spoiler alert: Meh, not really)